-- participating in a religious event - acting in an emergency involving the protection of a person or property from an imminent threat of serious bodily injury or substantial danger

-- participating in an activity consisting of the exercise of a student's freedom of speech rights - participating in an activity conducted by a nonprofit or governmental entity that provides recreation, education, training, or other care under the supervision of one or more adults - participating in an activity undertaken at the prior written direction of the student's parent - engaging in interstate or international travel from a location outside Indiana to another location outside Indiana.
+- Participating in a religious event. - Acting in an emergency involving the protection of a person or property from an imminent threat of serious bodily injury or substantial danger. - Participating in an activity consisting of the exercise of a student's rights protected under the First Amendment to the United States Constitution or Article I, Section 31 of the Constitution of the State of Indiana, or both. - Participating in an activity conducted by a nonprofit or governmental entity that provides recreation, education, training, or other care under the supervision of one or more adults. - Participating in an activity undertaken at the prior written direction of the student's parent. - Engaging in interstate or international travel from a location outside Indiana to another location outside Indiana.